 Vehicles may park in their overflow zones, such as Drummond lot (entry via De La Montagne Street only) and Duggan House.

-Support beams in McIntyre garage
+Support beam installation in McIntyre garage until further notice

 Support beams have been installed beside some of the concrete columns located on levels 2 through 7 in the garage which the structural engineering firm that has inspected the garage has identified as needing repair.
 These additional support beams are required as a precaution.